MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 ## Can I control which users can use Azure Information Protection to classify and protect content?

 You can restrict which users classify and protect data by controlling the distribution of the Azure Information Protection client.
+You add new labels just for specified users when you configure a [scoped policy](../deploy-use\configure-policy-scope.md).

 Files and emails that are classified by Azure Information Protection can be consumed or edited by any user, with or without the Azure Information Protection client installed.